rwpenney/vl4s/README.md

 }
 ```
 Alternatively, one can use the methods in the ExportImplicits object
-to wrap this in an HTML &gt;div&lt; for inclusion in a web-page.
+to wrap this in an HTML &lt;div&gt; for inclusion in a web-page.